blurrycontour/zuul-gerrit/doc/source/drivers/timer.rst

       The time specification in cron syntax.
 Only the 5 part syntax is supported, not the symbolic names.
 Example: ``0 0 * * *`` runs at midnight.

       An optional 6th part specifies seconds.
 The optional 7th part specifies a jitter in seconds.
 This delays the trigger randomly, limited by the specified value.
 Example ``0 0 * * * * 60`` runs at midnight or randomly up to 60 seconds later.
 The jitter is applied individually to each project-branch combination.
+While the jitter is initaliazed to a random value, the same value will often be used for a given project-branch combination (in other words, it is not guaranteed to vary from one run of the timer trigger to the next).

    .. warning::
        Be aware the day-of-week value differs from from cron.